hansenjohnson/WhaleMap/paper/paper.md

 # Conclusions

 Since its launch in 2018, `WhaleMap` has been constantly refined and optimized to better serve the overall goal of providing a common source for all near real-time whale survey data in the Northwest Atlantic.
-It has demonstrably improved conservation outcomes for endangered whales in this region by optimizing research activities, facilitating dynamic risk-mitigation measures, and engaging with the ocean industry and the public.
+It has demonstrably improved conservation outcomes for endangered whales in this region by optimizing research activities, facilitating dynamic risk-mitigation measures, and engaging with the ocean industry and the public. `WhaleMap` has also already been cited in several scientific publications (e.g., [@johnson:2020; @kowarski:2020]).
 It is our hope that `WhaleMap` continues to serve the conservation community in perpetuity, and that this system can be readily adapted to benefit other regions facing similar conservation challenges.

 # Figures